i-love-flamingo/flamingo/framework/opencensus/Readme.md

 The core package already collects metrics automatically for routers and prefixrouters rendering times out of the box.
 Also traces for request handling are done by default.

+The metrics endpoint is provided under the systemendpoint.
+Once the module is activate you can access them via `http://localhost:13210/metrics`
 ## Adding your own metrics

 The most likely usecase is in a controller, but to have your own metric, please import the following packages: